freemansoft/NFRs/README.md

 | [Scaled Agile Framework](https://www.scaledagileframework.com/nonfunctional-requirements/)                                  | _Not Grouped_ | Security, reliability, performance, maintainability, scalability, and usability                                             |
 | [A Guide to NFR types and examples](https://www.boxuk.com/insight/guide-to-non-functional-requirements-types-and-examples/) | _Not Grouped_ | accessibility, accountability, accuracy, adaptability, administrability, affordability, agility, auditability...            |

-I couldn't find many Sub-Category examples so there ones in the sample below are ad-hoc following no model.
+I couldn't find many Sub-Category examples so sub-cateogries in the sample below are ad-hoc, locally home grown.
 ## Generic NFR Attributes Template
+Some teams create a set of NFRs in a table.
+Each row in the table is an individaul NFR.
+Each column is an attribute of the NFR.

+This table has 5 columns.
+There is the category/sub-category.
+The definition and implementation.
+The validation method.

 | Category                              | Sub-Category                      | Requirement Definition     | Possible Implementation (opt)                         | Validation Method                       |
 | ------------------------------------- | --------------------------------- | -------------------------- | ----------------------------------------------------- | --------------------------------------- |
 | Top Level Categories from a Taxonomy. | One or two word requirements name | Description of requirement | A suggested implementation or organizational standard | How the NFR implementation is validated |

 ### Example NFR with _Generic Attributes Template_
+The folling is a common NFR on most projects.
+It contains the simple 5 column structure.

 | Category        | Sub-Category | Requirement Definition                              | Possible Implementation (opt)                  | Validation Method       |
 | --------------- | ------------ | --------------------------------------------------- | ---------------------------------------------- | ----------------------- |